 Although sexual abuse can happen to children of any age, those between the ages of seven and thirteen are the most vulnerable.
 The “fallout” of childhood sexual abuse is immense; those who are victims of prolonged sexual abuse as a child typically have low self-esteem and low self-worth, and can suffer depression, anxiety, even suicidal thoughts.
 These children—and later, as adults—may be mistrustful of others, withdrawn, and have a distorted view of sex.

-If you or your child has been the victim of sexual abuse, we understand the emotional toll you have weathered.
-Because childhood sexual abuse does have specific windows of time for pursuing claims, it is important that you contact an experienced sexual abuse lawyer at Cohen & Malad, LLP, as quickly as possible.
+If you or your loved one has been the victim of sexual abuse, we understand the emotional toll you have weathered.
+Because sexual abuse does have specific windows of time for pursuing claims, it is important that you contact an experienced sexual abuse lawyer at Cohen & Malad, LLP, as quickly as possible.
 You will receive a totally confidential, no-obligation consultation from a Cohen & Malad, LLP attorney who will go above and beyond to ensure your rights are protected.
 Contact Cohen & Malad, LLP today to discuss your case.